 Professor Geordie Williamson FRS

 Geordie Williamson works in Representation Theory, the mathematical theory of linear symmetry.
-He has made several fundamental contributions to the field including his proof (with Ben Elias) of the Kazhdan-Lusztig positivity conjecture, his algebraic proof of the Jantzen conjectures, and his discovery of counter-examples to the Lusztig conjecture in modular representation theory.
+He has made several fundamental contributions to the field including his proof (with Ben Elias) of the Kazhdan-Lusztig positivity conjecture, his algebraic proof of the Jantzen conjectures, and his discovery of counter-examples to the expected bounds in the Lusztig conjecture in modular representation theory.
 This last result came as a shock to a whole community of researchers, and has since shifted the focus away from old conjectures.

 For his work he has been awarded the Chevalley Prize of the American Mathematical Society, the European Mathematics Society Prize, the Clay Research Award and the New Horizons Prize in Mathematics (with Ben Elias).
 In 2018 he will address the International Congress of Mathematicians as a plenary speaker.